hanyhm/DevOPS/README.md

 ## What You'll Learn

-- **Docker**: Learn how to containerize applications, manage Docker images, and orchestrate containers to create scalable and efficient environments.
+1. **Docker:** Learn how to containerize applications, manage Docker images, and orchestrate containers to create scalable and efficient environments.

-- **GitHub Actions**: Automate your workflows with GitHub Actions, enabling continuous integration and continuous delivery (CI/CD) pipelines to streamline your development process.
+2. **GitHub Actions:** Automate your workflows with GitHub Actions, enabling continuous integration and continuous delivery (CI/CD) pipelines to streamline your development process.

-- **Terraform**: Explore infrastructure as code (IaC) with Terraform, allowing you to define, provision, and manage cloud infrastructure efficiently and reliably.
+3. **Terraform:** Explore infrastructure as code (IaC) with Terraform, allowing you to define, provision, and manage cloud infrastructure efficiently and reliably.

+4. **Ansible:** Automate configuration management, application deployment, and task execution across your infrastructure with Ansible, using simple, human-readable YAML files.

+5. **Jenkins:** Set up and manage your CI/CD pipelines with Jenkins, integrating with various tools and services to automate the building, testing, and deployment of your applications.

+6. **Kubernetes (K8s):** Master container orchestration with Kubernetes, managing containerized applications across clusters with automated scaling, load balancing, and rolling updates.

+7. **Prometheus:** Monitor and alert on your applications and infrastructure with Prometheus, leveraging its powerful metrics collection and querying capabilities.

+8. **Grafana:** Visualize your metrics and logs with Grafana, creating insightful dashboards and reports to help you understand and optimize your systems.

 ## Getting Started